XDagger/XDagger.github.io/_posts/2019-01-24-Monthly-news.md

 In our goal to be present on as many social platforms as possible, we have decided to create a forum to interact with each other.
 You can find the forum at <http://forum.xdag.us/>

 You can also find us at IRC: [chat.freenode.net #xdag](irc://chat.freenode.net/#xdag).
-For more information on how to connect, freenode has a [wiki entry detailing how to connect to freenode’s IRC server. ](https://freenode.net/kb/answer/chat).
+For more information on how to connect, freenode has a [wiki entry detailing how to connect to freenode's IRC server. ](https://freenode.net/kb/answer/chat).

-You can also find the rest of our community’s social platforms on our website.
+You can also find the rest of our community's social platforms on our website.

 # Whitelist cleaning